-- (a) Articles III, IX and X will apply with respect to expropriation; and $% \left( 1\right) =\left( 1\right) ^{2}$ - (b) Article IX will apply with respect to an investment agreement or an investment authorization. - 2.
+- 1. No provision of this Treaty shall impose obligations with respect to tax matters, except that: - (a) Articles III, IX and X will apply with respect to expropriation; and $\,$ - (b) Article IX will apply with respect to an investment agreement or an investment authorization. - 2.
 A national or company, that asserts in an investment dispute that a tax matter involves an expropriation, may submit that dispute to arbitration pursuant to Article IX(3) only if: - (a) the national or company concerned has first referred to the competent tax authorities of both Parties the issue of whether the tax matter involves an expropriation; and - (b) the competent tax authorities have not both determined, within nine months from the time the national or company referred the issue, that the matter does not involve an expropriation.